 Canada is the second largest overseas supplier of live cattle to the US (following Mexico).
 Canada’s live cattle exports accounted for 35% of the total US live cattle imports in 2012.
 Canada exported 15% more cattle to the US in 2012, to about 787,500 head.
 More than half of the overall Canada’s live cattle exports to the US were fed cattle, followed by a smaller proportion of feeder cattle and slaughter cow.
 Given the estimated smaller cattle herd as at 1 January 2013, Canada is expected to export less live cattle to the US in 2013.

-Canada’s beef imports in 2012 increased 13% to 223,637 tonnes (unprocessed and processed beef).
-The increase in imports was largely attributed to strong volumes from Australia and Uruguay, as prices of US beef were at record high.
+Canada’s beef imports in 2013 increased 13% to 223,637 tonnes (unprocessed and processed beef).
+The increase in imports was largely attributed to strong volumes from Australia and Uruguay, as prices of US beef were at record highs.

-Mexico is a small market of Australian beef, with shipments in 2012 registering 298 tonnes swt, valued at about A$1.7million FOB.
-Australian beef exports to Mexico declined 58% on 2011 shipments – the lowers volumes since 1996.
+Mexico is a small market of Australian beef, with shipments in 2013 registering 497 tonnes swt, valued at about A$2.7 million FOB.
+Australian beef exports to Mexico were 67% higher than 2012 in 2013.
 Shipments to Mexico were predominantly thin flank.